 Curious to know some more reasons to consider dental implants over dentures?
 Look below to see what Dental Associates has to say about the disadvantages of dentures.

-“The disadvantages of dentures are also abundant, and include the following:
+The disadvantages of dentures are also abundant, and include the following:

-- Dentures are uncomfortable, often painful and do not look natural
+- Dentures are uncomfortable, often painful and do not look natural.

-- Some denture adhesives contain zinc, which can cause neurologic problems
+- Some denture adhesives contain zinc, which can cause neurologic problems.

-- Denture wearers have limited taste sensation
+- Denture wearers have limited taste sensation.

-- Those with dentures often suffer with bad breath
+- Those with dentures often suffer with bad breath.

-- Dentures must be removed during most hospital visits and medical appointments
+- Dentures must be removed during most hospital visits and medical appointments.

-- People with dentures have to be very careful what they eat, and can rarely eat anything crunchy or chewy
+- People with dentures have to be very careful what they eat, and can rarely eat anything crunchy or chewy.

-- Self-consciousness during intimate moments”
+- Self-consciousness during intimate moments.

 “Dental implants are an effective way to replace missing teeth.
 When teeth are lost because of disease or an accident, dental implants may be a good option.
 You may want to choose dental implants if you:

-- hide your smile because you have missing teeth
+- Hide your smile because you have missing teeth.

-- wear dentures that are uncomfortable
+- Wear dentures that are uncomfortable.

-- are dissatisfied with your removable partial dentures
+- Are dissatisfied with your removable partial dentures.

-- want to keep your other teeth intact
+- Want to keep your other teeth intact.

 Many people choose implants to replace a single tooth or several teeth, or to support a full set of dentures.
 Implants are posts surgically placed into the upper or lower jawbone.
-They replace the root of one or more missing teeth.”
+They replace the root of one or more missing teeth.

 In conclusion, it is evident that dental implants might offer greater advantages to patients in general compared to their less permanent alternative (dentures).
 Dentures can also provide consistent discomfort and irritation to the gums as well as make the patient feel insecure with their smile.
 No one wants to feel like they have to hide their smile away out of fear that someone will judge them.